-14. You don’t have to plug a watch in every damn night.
+14. You don’t have to plug a watch in every night.

-16. A watch won’t suddenly and embarrassingly expose your guilty pleasure ring tone (NSFWish) during a wedding/funeral/movie/job interview that ONE time you forgot to put it on silent.
+16. A watch won’t suddenly and embarrassingly expose your guilty pleasure ring tone (NSFWish) during a wedding/funeral/movie/job interview.

 17. This is movement specific, but the Valjoux 7750 “wobble” is oddly satisfying.